cpmpercussion/chroma-template/article.md

 abstract: |
     This document is a sample article manuscript and isntructions for using the Markdown submission template for Chroma, Journal of the Australasian Computer Music Association.

-    It is also dedicated to the public domain using the Unlicense, so you are free to use it in other journals, documents, or any other purpose.
+    It is available under a Creative Commons Zero v1.0 Universal license, so you are free to use it in other journals, documents, or any other purpose.
 bibliography: 'references'
 papersize: a4
 classoption: 12pt